kelseyhightower/confd/docs/quick-start-guide.md

 2014-07-08T20:38:36-07:00 confd[16252]: INFO Target config /tmp/myconfig.conf has been updated
 ```

-The `dest` config should now be in sync with the template resource configuration.
+The `dest` configuration file should now be in sync.

 ```
 cat /tmp/myconfig.conf